masa-sumimoto/html-starter/README.md

 If you start working with this project template, you will notice that it contains several styles and html tags.
 I will introduce my coding method from here on.
 If you already have good way, Please delete my codes. and Enjoy cording!!

+※ This is for creating basic web pages.
+Regarding the design method conscious of PWA, SPA, I have another idea.

 ## Outline of my cording style
 Based on the Bootstrap component, I proceed with the design by extending / overwriting.